 Tracy Ramin from Michigan (ranked in the top thirty in the world), winner of the Michigan Amputee Championship, and chairman of the Conquistador Competition Committee

 Based on previous experience, we expect to be able to commit to 140-150 room nights for the participants.
-One of our requirements with hospitality needs will be properties that have enough ADA compliant rooms to accommodate the participating wheelchair and vision impaired participants.
+The Host Hotel will be Casino del Sol next door to the golf course.
+One of our requirements with hospitality needs will be properties that have enough ADA compliant rooms to accommodate the participating wheelchair and vision impaired participants (~15-20 rooms).

 2019 USAGA Banquet facility

 On the evening of the final round, we will host an awards ceremony and reception for all participants.
 We are still working on the details of what type of event (semi-formal or casual) this will be as well as the F&B requirements.